castai/docs/docs/guides/spot.md

 ### Tolerations

-**When to use:** spot instances are optional
+**When to use:** Spot instances are optional

-When a pod is marked only with `tolerations`, the Kubernetes scheduler could place such a pod/pods on regular nodes as well.
+When a pod is marked only with `tolerations,` the Kubernetes scheduler could place such a pod/pods on regular nodes as well.

 ```yaml
 tolerations: